ligolang/ligo/gitlab-pages/docs/faq/v1-migration-guide.md

 * `@annot`
 * `@layout`

-These annotations / decorators can be written without prefixing them with a comment, e.g.
+These annotations / decorators should now be written without prefixing them with a comment, e.g.

 ```jsligo
 @entry